Packerbacker111/LinuxCertMan/README.md

 ## Notes:

 - Run the script with root permissions (`sudo` or as root user).
-- Review the log file (`/var/log/lincertman.log`) for detailed information.
+- Review the log file (`/var/log/LinuxCertMan.log`) for detailed information.
-- LinCertMan is configured specifically for Debian-based systems; results may vary on other Linux distributions.
+- LinuxCertMan is configured specifically for Debian-based systems; results may vary on other Linux distributions.
 - Ensure that your service applications match supported services!
   - Apache for web
   - Bind9 for DNS